• 0Shopping Cart

 How much hyaluronidase does it take to dissolve filler?

 It depends on the type of filler, amount of filler, area placed etc. It may take 1ml (150units) of Hylenex or it could take 10.
+For a more customized filler dissolving treatment plan, schedule a consultation with one of our NP providers.

 Is it painful to reverse filler?